 A visitation will take place on Sunday, August 29, 2021, from 4:00 PM until 7:30 PM with a Prayer Service and Time of Sharing beginning at 7:30 PM at the Immaculate Conception Catholic Church in Osakis, MN.

 A Mass of Christian burial will be held on Monday, August 30, 2021, at 10:30 AM with a visitation one hour prior mass at Immaculate Conception Catholic Church in Osakis, MN

 Interment will be in Calvary Cemetery in Osakis.
 Casket Bearers were Rory's good friends: Mitch Zarbok, Darin Adolphsen, Eric Marthaler, Scott Marthaler, and DeWayne Dietrich.

 WE WILL ALWAYS LOVE YOU RORY B.

-To send flowers to the family or plant a tree in memory of Rory Benjamin Dunn, please visit our floral store.
+To send flowers to Rory's family, please visit our floral store.